 Ten years later, after lots of hard work and hundreds of wonderful people selflessly helping me on my journey, my childhood dream came true.
 On April 25, 1988 my mentor, Ronnie Barnes, Head Athletic Trainer for the New York Giants offered me a full-time position as his Assistant Athletic Trainer/Physical Therapist with the NY Giants!
-At the age of 25, as the youngest athletic trainer in the NFL at the time, I was very proud of my efforts to have reached my most treasured young goals.
+At the age of 25, as the youngest athletic trainer in the NFL at the time, I was so proud to have achieved my most treasured goal.

 For 26 amazing years I worked with thousands of elite professional athletes and some of the best medical experts in the NFL.
-My unique experiences, professional, personally and athletically, helped sharpened my skills in the art of injury prevention, sports injury management and performance enhancement.
+My unique experiences helped sharpened my skills in the art of injury prevention, sports injury management and performance enhancement.

 In January 2014 after my 26th season in the NFL, I was ready for a new set of challenges.
 I had a strong burning interest to bring elite sports medicine techniques, usually reserved for professional and world-class athletes, to non-professional, recreational athletes.

-I had a ever-lingering question in my head: “Instead of working to get 46 NFL players ready for autumn Sunday games, how rewarding would it be to help THOUSANDS of passionate, health-conscious non-professional athletes to manage their pain every day?"
+A lingering question was stuck in my mind: “Instead of working to get 48 NFL players ready for autumn Sunday games, how rewarding would it be to help THOUSANDS of passionate, health-conscious non-professional athletes manage their pain every day?"